 Cancer is common, with almost 40% of people diagnosed in their lifetime.
 Treatment for cancer is either localized, such as with surgery and radiation therapy, or introduced through the bloodstream and therefore systemic, such as with chemotherapy or immunotherapy.
 Goals of treatment include both improved quality of life and to prolong life.
-Chemotherapy and radiation to treat cancer can cause a wide variety of side effects from hair loss to pain, nausea, and a decrease in white blood cells leading to infections.
+Cancer treatment can cause a wide variety of side effects from hair loss to pain, nausea, and a decrease in white blood cells leading to infections.